Comment & Consultation

 Attend a webinar to learn about this consultation on January 9 at 11:00 Alaska, 12:00 Pacific, 1:00 Mountain:

-New Source Performance Standards for Stationary Gas and Combustion Turbines – Ends Feb 15, 2025
+New Source Performance Standards for Stationary Gas and Combustion Turbines – Extended to Mar 13, 2025

 EPA is initiating consultation with federally recognized Tribes for input on the proposed amendments to the Standards of Performance for new, modified, and reconstructed stationary combustion turbines and stationary gas turbines.
 The proposal is seeking to reduce nitrogen oxide (NOx) emissions for most turbines.
 The consultation is expected to run through February 15, 2025